 101. Fundamentals of Geographic Field Work.
 (3) I, II.
-Mr. Logan Saturdays.
+Mr. Logan Tuesday and Thursday afternoons in the fall semester, and Saturdays in the spring semester.
 Prerequisite: course 1A-1B or 5A-5B, and consent of the instructor.
 To be taken by major students normally in the junior year.